trilitech/tezos-developer-docs/src/pages/smart-contracts/avoiding-flaws/index.md

 This could be as simple as one commitment that bets that the value of an asset will increase, and another that bets that the value will decrease.
 Depending on what happens when other users reveal their own messages that may affect the price of this asset, the attacker may decide to reveal one or the other message.

 To protect against such attack, financial incentives can be used, where users have to send a deposit along with each commitment.
 Users who never reveal the message corresponding to their previous commit lose their deposit.

-Furthermore, the TimeLock cryptographic primitive may be used instead of a hash for the commit phase.
+Furthermore, the [TimeLock](https://research-development.nomadic-labs.com/timelock-a-solution-to-minerblock-producer-extractable-value.html) cryptographic primitive may be used instead of a hash for the commit phase.
 This approach allows anyone to decrypt the content of the commit, given enough time, therefore forcing the reveal of the commited value.

-For more information, check Nomadic Lab's [Blog Post on this topic](https://research-development.nomadic-labs.com/timelock-a-solution-to-minerblock-producer-extractable-value.html).

 ## 7. Using unreliable sources of randomness

-### Summary

-> Picking a random value during a contract call, for example for selecting the winner of a lottery, or fairly assigning newly minted NFTs to participants of a pre-sale, is far from being easy.
-Indeed, as any contract call must run on hundreds of nodes and produce the exact same result on each node, everything needs to be predictable.
+Generating a random value during a contract call, for example for selecting the winner of a lottery or fairly assigning newly minted NFTs to participants of a pre-sale, on the blockchain is difficult.
+As all contract call must run on hundreds of nodes and produce the exact same result on each node, everything needs to be predictable.
 Most ways to generate randomness have flaws and can be taken advantage of.

 ### Examples of bad sources of randomness

 - **The timestamp of a block**.
 Using the current timestamp of the local computer is a commonly used source of randomness on non-blockchain software, as the value is never the same.
-However, its use is not recommended at all in security sensitive situations, as it only offers a few digits of hard to predict randomness, with a precision in microseconds or even milliseconds.
+However, its use is not recommended at all in security sensitive situations, as it only offers a few digits to predict randomness, with a precision in microseconds or even milliseconds.

-	On the blokchain, it's a very bad idea, for multiple reasons:
 	- the precision of the timestamp of a block is only in seconds
 	- the value can be reasonably well predicted, as bakers often take a similar time to produce their block
 	- the baker of the previous block can manipulate the timestamp it sends, therefore controlling the exact outcome.

 - **The value of a new contract's address**.
 A contract may deploy a new contract and obtain its address.
 Unfortunately, a contract address is far from being as random as it looks.
 It is simply computed based on the operation group hash and an origination index (starting from 0 which is increased for every origination operation in the group).
 It can therefore be easily manipulated by the creator of the operation which is no better than trusting them.

 - **The exchange rate between currencies**.
-One may consider using an off-chain Oracle to obtain the exchange rate between two common currencies, such as between the USD and Euro, and use it to get a few bits of entropy.
-After all, anyone would only dream of predicting the value of such exchange rates, so it might as well be considered random.
+One may consider using an off-chain [oracle](/developers/docs/smart-contracts/oracles/) to obtain the exchange rate between two common currencies, such USD and Euro, and use this to get a few bits of entropy for randomness.
+This can be considered difficult to predict and therefore "random".
 There are however a number of issues with this approach:
 	- We can only get a few bits of entropy (randomness), which is usually insufficient.
-	- One of the entities behind the off-chain Oracle could influence the exact value.
-The exact way to do this depends on the specifics of the Oracle, but it's  likely that there is a way to do so.
+	- One of the entities behind the off-chain oracle could influence the exact value.
+The exact way to do this depends on the specifics of the oracle, but it's likely that there is a way to do so.
-	- A baker could also censor some of the transactions involved in the off-chain Oracle, and by doing so, influence the exact value as well.
+	- A baker could also censor some of the transactions involved in the off-chain oracle, and by doing so, influence the exact value as well.

 - **A bad off-chain randomness Oracle**.
-Anyone can create an off-chain Oracle, and claim that this Oracle provides secure random values.
+Anyone can create an off-chain oracle, and claim that this oracle provides secure random values.
 Unfortunately, generating a random value off-chain in a reliable way, so that no single entity may influence or predict the outcome, is extremely hard.
-Don't blindly trust an Oracle, even if you find that many contracts use it already.
-A bad random Oracle may be the worst choice, as it could simply stop working and make your contract fail, or be under the control of a single person who then gains full control over all the outcomes of your contract that rely on it.
+Don't blindly trust an oracle, even if you find that many contracts use it already.
+A bad random oracle may be the worst choice, as it could simply stop working and make your contract fail, or be under the control of a single entity.

 - **The hash of another source of randomness**.
 Hashing some input may seem like it produces some random output, spread rather evenly over a wide range of values.
 However, it is entirely predictable, and doesn't add any randomness to the value taken as input.

 - **A combination of multiple bad sources of randomness**.
 It may seem like combining two sources of not so good randomness may be a good way to increase the quality of the randomness.
 However, although combining multiple sources of randomness increases the amount of entropy and makes it harder to predetermine the outcome, it also increases the risk for one entity to control this outcome.
 This entity only needs to have some control over the value of one of the sources of randomness, to gain the capacity to have some control over the final result.

-**Remember** that an attacker only needs the ability to pick between two possible outcomes, or to predict which one is more likely, to significanly increase their chance of getting an outcome that benefits them.
+Remember that an attacker only needs the ability to pick between two possible outcomes, or to predict which one is more likely, to significantly increase their chance of getting an outcome that benefits them.

-### Best practice
+### Best Practices

-The best practice is to avoid having to rely on a source of randomness, if you can.
+The best practice is to avoid having to rely on a source of randomness if you can.
 This avoids issues of reliability of the randomness source (which may stop working in the future), predictability of the outcome, or even control of the outcome by one party, such as a block producer.

 If you really need a source of randomness, the two following approaches may be used:

 - **Combine random values provided by every participant**.
 Each potential beneficiary of a random selection could contribute to the randomness: get each participant to pick a random value within a wide range, add all the received values, and use the result as a source of randomness.
-For this to work, a **commit and reveal** schemed needs to be used, combined with **financial incentives** and the use of a **timelock** cryptographic primitive, to make sure none of the participants may pick between different outcomes, simply by not revealing their value.
+For this to work, a **commit and reveal** scheme needs to be used, combined with **financial incentives** and the use of a **timelock** cryptographic primitive, to make sure none of the participants may pick between different outcomes, simply by not revealing their value.
 This is a bit tricky to do well, and for it to be practical, it requires participants to be able to react fast, as the window for each participant to commit their random value has to be very short (a small number of blocks).

-- **Use a good randomness Oracle**.
+- **Use a good randomness oracle**.
 It is, in theory, possible to create a good off-chain random Oracle.
-Chainlink offers a [randomness Oracle](https://docs.chain.link/docs/chainlink-vrf/) based on a [verifiable random function](https://en.wikipedia.org/wiki/Verifiable_random_function) (VRF), and may be one of the few, if not the only reasonably good available randomness Oracle.
-However, even assuming it's as good as it advertises, it is not ideal, as it is based on the assumption that there is no collusion between the owner of the smart contract that uses it, and some of the nodes that provide random values.
+Chainlink offers a [randomness oracle](https://docs.chain.link/docs/chainlink-vrf/) based on a [verifiable random function](https://en.wikipedia.org/wiki/Verifiable_random_function) (VRF), and may be one of the few, if not the only reasonably good available randomness oracle.
+However, it is based on the assumption that there is no collusion between the owner of the smart contract that uses it, and some of the nodes that provide random values.
 Finally, Chainlink VRF currently is only available on a small number of blockchains, which don't include Tezos.
-At the time of writing, there is no good randomness Oracle on Tezos that we would recommend.
+At the time of writing, there is no good randomness oracle on Tezos that we would recommend.

 ## 8. Using computations that cause tez overflows